MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 ---
-title: Planning HoloLens 2 Implementation in a commercial environment
+title: Planning HoloLens 2 implementation in a commercial environment
 description: Learn more about deploying and managing HoloLens in enterprise environments, including infrastructure, azure active directory, and mobile device management. ms.prod: hololens ms.sitesec: library